shurelreynolds/marsrover/README.md

 MarsRover is a simulation game about navigating space vehicles, avoiding obstacles and controlling equipments on Mars.

 Assumption
-- That there is a Rover at point 0,0 at the start
+- That there is a Rover at point 0,0 at the start, facing North.

 Test Plan